blipk/gptroles/README.md

 ###### Command Role

+Not fully implemented

--- GPT can request web pages or from APIs to answer your questions, to get current prices or latest news, these requests will be hidden from the chat and passed to ChatGPT which will then use it to answer your question
+    - RoleGPT can request web pages or from APIs to answer your questions. e.g. get current prices or latest news.

--- Provide basic shell commands that will be automatically be run, to find or list files etc
+    - Provide basic shell commands that will be automatically be run, to find or list files etc

--- Instructions to format markdown for the programming features
+    - Instructions to format markdown for the programming features

 #### App Features